 Margin drift is the silent killer of small-shop profitability.
 Costs creep up by a few percent, you don't pass them through, the margin shrinks invisibly over months.
 The drift insight surfaces this before it becomes a real problem.

-01 What margin drift is
+01 What is margin drift?

-02 How nouz flags it
+02 How does nouz flag margin drift?

 In the Insights panel on Statistics, a margin drift tag fires when a product's per-unit margin drops by more than ~10% over a four-week rolling window.
 The card shows which product, which direction, and the per-unit change.
 You can click in for the chart.

-03 What to check first
+03 What should I check first when drift fires?

 - COGS crept up — your supplier raised wholesale prices, but your product's COGS field still says the old number.
 Update it.